-3.0 Children of (UK) Armed Forces
+3. Children of (UK) Armed Forces

 - 3.1 In order to support the military covenant aimed at removing disadvantage for UK service personnel (UK Armed Forces), and Crown Servants returning from abroad the following arrangements will apply.
 If an application is supported by an official letter declaring a posting and a relocation date, then an intention to move to a confirmed address or quartering within the UK will be accepted.
 The new address will be used to consider the application against the oversubscription criteria.
 A unit postal address can be used if the family do not have a confirmed address at the time of application. - 3.2 Where an application is not supported by an official letter or is not being made due to a new posting then the current address will be used to examine the application against the oversubscription criteria until the family are formally resident in the new address.
-Proof of intended occupation of the residential address such as mortgage statement, exchange of contracts or signed tenancy agreement will be required.
-For applicants participating in the Future Accommodation Model trial, a letter accepting an address under the scheme will be accepted if a signed tenancy agreement cannot be provided. - 3.3 An offer may be withdrawn if a child does not reside at the address listed on the application form if the school is oversubscribed and use of an incorrect address has resulted in a place being denied to another child who would otherwise have been offered the place. - 3.4 If a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria if parents are unable to provide an address or prefer to use the unit address.
+Proof of intended occupation of the residential address such as mortgage statement, exchange of contracts or signed tenancy agreement will be required. - 3.3 An offer may be withdrawn if a child does not reside at the address listed on the application form if the school is oversubscribed and use of an incorrect address has resulted in a place being denied to another child who would otherwise have been offered the place. - 3.4 If a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria if parents are unable to provide an address or prefer to use the unit address.
 This unit will be the base to which the parent has been posted. - 3.5 In all cases where an applicant is considered after national offer day of the admitting year and parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the Local Governor Board will consider whether to offer a place at a school even if the school has reached its official PAN.
 When making the decision whether to offer over PAN the Local Governor Board will consider the circumstances of each case including: if the applicant would have been offered a place had they applied on time in the admissions round of the year of entry; whether there is any child on the reserve list with higher priority under the oversubscription criteria; whether admission of a further student would prejudice the efficient education and efficient use of resources and this prejudice would be excessive.
 The Local Governor Board have discretion to admit above the admission number in these circumstances, but they are not obliged to do so.
 If a place is refused, parents will be informed of their right of appeal.